- How is gestational trophoblastic disease treated?

 These tumors need intensive treatment because they have spread to distant sites such as the liver or brain.
 Combination chemo such as the EMA-CO regimen is the standard treatment.
 If the cancer has reached the brain, radiation therapy to the head is often used as well.
 In some cases, surgical removal of tumors may be used along with chemo.
 Sometimes methotrexate is given into the spinal fluid to treat tumors that have spread to the tissues around the brain and spinal cord.
-Again, blood HCG levels are measured after treatment and should return to normal.
+Blood HCG levels are measured after treatment and should return to normal.

 PSTTs and ETTs do not respond well to chemo, so they are treated with surgery to remove the uterus and to remove tumors elsewhere in the body.
 Chemo may be tried for advanced cancers, using the same combinations that are used for other types of gestational trophoblastic disease.

 Recurrent gestational trophoblastic tumors

 A tumor is called recurrent when it come backs after treatment.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 The type of treatment used depends on where the cancer recurs and what treatment the woman has already received.

 For gestational trophoblastic disease that was first treated with surgery, single-drug chemo may be used, unless a new risk factor puts the patient at high risk (in which case combination chemo would be used).
 In women who have already had chemo, a more intensive chemo regimen would be used.
 Several different combinations of drugs might be tried, if needed.
 If the cancer has reached the brain, radiation therapy to the head is often used.
 In some cases, surgical removal of tumors may be used as well.